 Knowledge, Skills, & Abilities:

-- Ability to establish priorities, work independently, and complete objectives with minimal supervision
+- Ability to establish priorities, anticipate program needs, work independently, meet deadlines and proceed with objectives autonomously.

-- Ability to drive to locations statewide for meetings and/or events with own transportation
+- Ability to drive to venue locations statewide for meetings and/or events with own transportation.

 - Zoom technology for external meetings and webinars

 - Email applications (i.e., Microsoft Outlook, Constant Contact)